-An Overview of Starting A Bar Plus Valuable Resources
+An Overview of Starting A Bar Including Valuable Resources

 Friends, laughter, celebrations, entertainment, and fun!
 These are the things that might come to your mind when you think about owning your own bar as you imagine rooms filled with friendly conversation, music, and people enjoying themselves.

-If you’re thinking of opening a sports bar, you might envision an exciting game on big-screen TVs with everyone cheering and have a great time.
+If you’re thinking of opening a sports bar, you might envision an exciting game on big-screen TVs with everyone cheering and having a great time.

 - Mix and serve cocktails